Chris Livingston: Recruiting

 Livingston was a consensus five-star recruit and one of the top players in the 2022 class, according to major recruiting services.
 He held multiple college basketball scholarship offers before entering high school.
 Livingston was offered by Ohio State at age 14.
 On September 15, 2021, he committed to playing college basketball for Kentucky over offers from Georgetown and Tennessee State.

+College career

+As a freshman at Kentucky in 2022–23, Livingston played in 34 games and made 26 starts, averaging 6.3 points and 4.2 rebounds in 22.4 minutes per game.
+He was named to the Southeastern Conference All-Freshman Team.

+Professional career

+Milwaukee Bucks / Wisconsin Herd (2023–2025)

+Livingston was drafted by the Milwaukee Bucks as the last and 58th pick of the 2023 NBA draft.
+On July 9, 2023, he signed a contract with the Bucks.
+Throughout his rookie and sophomore seasons, he was assigned several times to the Wisconsin Herd of the NBA G League.

+Livingston made 21 appearances for Milwaukee during the 2024–25 NBA season, averaging 1.4 points, 1.7 rebounds, and 0.2 assists.
+After being waived by the Bucks on July 2, 2025, he later re-signed with the team on July 16.
+Livingston was waived by the Bucks for a second time on October 16.

+Cleveland Cavaliers / Charge (2025–present)

+On October 31, 2025, Livingston signed a two-way contract with the Cleveland Cavaliers.

 National team career

 Livingston played for the United States at the 2019 FIBA Under-16 Americas Championship in Belém, Brazil.
 He led his team to the gold medal, recording 23 points, six rebounds and two assists in a 94–77 win over Canada in the final.
 Livingston was named tournament most valuable player and made the all-tournament team.